 Hong Kong protesters rally in Victoria Park to show 'peaceful' credentials after chaos

-HONG KONG: Tens of thousands of Hong Kong activists gathered on Sunday (Aug 18) afternoon for a major rally to show the city's leaders their protest movement still attracts wide public support despite mounting violence and increasingly stark warnings from Beijing.
+HONG KONG: Tens of thousands of Hong Kong activists gathered on Sunday (Aug 18) afternoon for a major rally in Victoria Park to show the city's leaders their protest movement still attracts wide public support despite mounting violence.

+The rally stretched to a small march outside Tin Hau MTR station near Victoria Park, with protesters holding up placards and chanting.

 Ten weeks of demonstrations have plunged the financial hub into crisis with images of masked black-clad protesters engulfed by tear gas during street battles with riot police stunning a city once renowned for its stability.